Wavelength-division multiplexing: DWDM systems

 The introduction of the ITU-T G.694.1 frequency grid in 2002 has made it easier to integrate WDM with older but more standard SONET/SDH systems.
 WDM wavelengths are positioned in a grid having exactly 100 GHz (about 0.8 nm) spacing in optical frequency, with a reference frequency fixed at 193.10 THz (1,552.52 nm).
 The main grid is placed inside the optical fiber amplifier bandwidth, but can be extended to wider bandwidths.
 The first commercial deployment of DWDM was made by Ciena Corporation on the Sprint network in June 1996.
 Today's DWDM systems use 50 GHz or even 25 GHz channel spacing for up to 160 channel operation.

-DWDM systems have to maintain more stable wavelength or frequency than those needed for CWDM because of the closer spacing of the wavelengths.
-Precision temperature control of the laser transmitter is required in DWDM systems to prevent drift off a very narrow frequency window of the order of a few GHz.
-In addition, since DWDM provides greater maximum capacity it tends to be used at a higher level in the communications hierarchy than CWDM, for example on the Internet backbone and is therefore associated with higher modulation rates, thus creating a smaller market for DWDM devices with very high performance.
+DWDM systems have to maintain more stable wavelengths than those needed for CWDM because of the closer spacing of the wavelengths.
+Precision temperature control of the laser transmitter is required in DWDM systems to prevent drift out of a very narrow frequency window of the order of a few GHz.
+In addition, since DWDM provides greater maximum capacity, it tends to be used at a higher level in the communications hierarchy than CWDM, for example, on the Internet backbone and is therefore associated with higher modulation rates, thus creating a smaller market for DWDM devices with very high performance.
 These factors of smaller volume and higher performance result in DWDM systems typically being more expensive than CWDM.

 Recent innovations in DWDM transport systems include pluggable and software-tunable transceiver modules capable of operating on 40 or 80 channels.
 This dramatically reduces the need for discrete spare pluggable modules, when a handful of pluggable devices can handle the full range of wavelengths.

 Wavelength-converting transponders

 Wavelength-converting transponders originally translated the transmit wavelength of a client-layer signal into one of the DWDM system's internal wavelengths in the 1,550 nm band.
-External wavelengths in the 1,550 nm most likely need to be translated, as they almost certainly do not have the required frequency stability tolerances nor the optical power necessary for the system's EDFA.
+External wavelengths in the 1,550 nm band most likely need to be translated, as they almost certainly do not have the required frequency stability tolerances nor the optical power necessary for the system's EDFA.

 In the mid-1990s, however, wavelength-converting transponders rapidly took on the additional function of signal regeneration.
 Signal regeneration in transponders quickly evolved through 1R to 2R to 3R and into overhead-monitoring multi-bitrate 3R regenerators.
 These differences are outlined below: